BClev/RandomAD/README.md

 # Using Powershell with Active Directory

-This presentation covered using the ActiveDirectory Module within Powershell
+This presentation covered using the ActiveDirectory Module within Powershell.

 We covered: